lightning/bolts/02-peer-protocol.md

 reduce latency.

-An HTLC with an unreasonably long expiry is a denial-of-service vector and therefor is not allowed.
+An HTLC with an unreasonably long expiry is a denial-of-service vector and therefore is not allowed.
 Note that the exact value of "unreasonable" is currently unclear and may depend on network topology.

 ### `cltv_expiry_delta` Selection